 Thatch is naturally occurring and is essential for a healthy lawn, however too much can have the opposite effect.
 Scarifying (or de-thatching) your lawn is therefore an important part of any lawn maintenance program and should be done regularly for a healthy green lawn.

 What is thatch?

 Thatch is the build-up of dead and living grass that has intertwined and formed a layer between the grass and the soil.
 A thin layer of thatch is essential for a healthy lawn and protects the grass and soil from harsh weather and disease, and is naturally occurring.

 Thatch only becomes a problem when it becomes much thicker.
-A thick layer of thatch encourages new grass to grow up into the layer of thatch, and prevents the sun and rain water reaching the soil and the grass.
+A thick layer of thatch encourages new grass to grow up into the layer of thatch, and prevents sun, rain water and nutrients reaching the soil and the grass roots.
 Thick thatch layers also create a habitat suitable for pests and garden diseases to live, which may end up damaging your lawn.